Zyten/jp/_posts/2017-04-22-a-humble-beginning.md

 for the grammar.

 Therefore, I forced myself to take a Japanese level 1 course despite the fact that I had a tight schedule, what with my FYP and all.
-Luckily, this time.
-I had a hardworking friend with me.
-I could not give 100 percent as well but I did spend more time for Japanese than I did back in my first year for Chinese.
+Luckily, this time around, I had a hardworking friend with me.
+I worked harder for Japanese than I did back in my first year for Chinese.
 Unfortunately, due to my FYP schedule, I could not attend the last few classes and therefore, unable to take the speaking test.
 I figured that I would do well since my quiz and test marks were definitely not too bad.
 However, my lecturer ended up giving both of us a C grade.

 This did not dampen my sprits though.
 I felt the urge to prove to myself that I can do it if I really try.